Tottenham Hotspur wins first trophy in 17 years by beating Manchester United 1-0 in Europa League final

 In previous managerial stops, Postecoglou has won titles and cups in his second season in charge.

 “I think people misinterpreted it.
 It wasn’t really boasting, it was me making a declaration.
-And I believed it,” he said after beating United.
+And I believed it,” he said after beating the Red Devils.

 “At the time I said it, I was still in the Carabao Cup.
 I just had this thing inside me, more than anything else, I know our league form has been terrible – nowhere near good enough and unacceptable – but us finishing third wasn’t going to change this football club.
 The only thing that would change this football club is us winning something and when I said that, that was my intent.